-The semi-arid and arid climates where the evaporation exceeds the rainfall, associated with certain elements of topography and ground water hydrology, are often responsible for the accumulation in-situ or transport and deposit at other places.
+The semi-arid and arid climates where the evaporation exceeds the rainfall, associated with certain elements of topography and hydrology, are often responsible water accumulation in-situ or transport and deposit at other places.
 The process of salinisation in arable land is much connected with the level of water table in the area.
-In case of canal irrigation tracts, the equilibrium between inflow and outflow is disturbed due to excessive seepage from canal network, contribution of excess water through indiscriminate and unscientific irrigation etc. without taking the measures of vertical/horizontal drainage systems.
-Horizontal drainage with adequate outfall is imperative for efficient disposal or accumulated salts and surplus water.
+In case of canal irrigation tracts, the equilibrium between inflow and outflow is disturbed due to excessive seepage from canal of contribution excess water through indiscriminate unscientific irrigation etc. without taking the measures of vertical/horizontal drainage systems.
+Horizontal drainage with adequate outfall is imperative for efficient disposal accumulated salts and surplus water.

-Salinity/alkalinity contents in soil depends on three factors namely
+Salinity/alkalinity contents in soil depends on three factors namely i) Total salt content (Salinity)

-- i) Total salt content (Salinity) - Sodium carbonate and bicarbonate concentration in ii) relation to calcium and magnesium concentration (sodicity), and iii) Toxicity of specific ions of chlorides and boron.
+- ii) Sodium carbonate and bicarbonate concentration in relation to calcium and magnesium concentration (sodicity), and - iii) Toxicity of specific ions of chlorides and boron.